Create or use a named vector (c("full" = "abb")) and pass it to

 argument.

-is an unnamed vector, a vector of abbreviations strings
+If full is an unnamed vector, a vector of abbreviations strings

-for each full word in abb
+for each full word in abb.

-regular expression will be used
+logical; if TRUE, then the $ regular expression will be used

 to only replace words at the end of a string (such as "ROAD" in a street

-(default), then the \b
+address).
+If FALSE (default), then the \b regular expression will

-target all instances of full
+target all instances of full to be replaced with rep.

 Other geographic normalization functions: